ainaaa21/Document-Control-Dashboard/README.md

 ---

 ## 🎯 Problem Statement
-Before the dashboard:
-- Users had to download spreadsheets or click through several pages
-- Filtering had to be done manually
-- The system was slow and not user-friendly

-This made it hard to find the right document quickly and increased the chances of mistakes.
+Previously, users had to navigate through multiple pages or download Excel files to search and filter documents in the Document Control System (DCS).
+This process was time-consuming, inconvenient, and not user-friendly.

+The goal of this project was to improve the DCS by creating a **single-page Power BI dashboard** where users could easily **search and filter documents** in real-time.
+This enhancement simplified document access, reduced manual effort, and made the system more efficient and accessible.

 ---